Why independent thinking?

-We live in a very noisy world.
-We are constantly bombarded with new information, day in and day out, via our smart phones, our browsers, advertisements, digital news, and more.
-Take a look around you and you’ll find yourself surrounded by a data overload, but a drought of original thought.
-We take opinions as facts and as a single source of truth.
-It even seems at times like we have forgotten how to question and reason.
+In a noisy world, you are constantly bombarded with new information, day in and day out via our smartphones, internet browsers, advertisements, digital news, and more.
+Take a look around, and you’ll find yourself surrounded by data overload, but a drought of original thought.
+You take opinions as facts and as a single source of truth.
+It even seems at times like you have forgotten how to question and reason.

-Unfortunately, in our society thinking from the fundamentals or the source material, is rare.
-We instead form conclusions after taking in layers and layers of overlapping information and opinions, without basing our reasoning on those essential fundamentals.
+Unfortunately, in our society, thinking from the fundamentals or the source material, is rare.
+You instead form conclusions after taking in layers and layers of overlapping information and opinions, without basing your reasoning on those essential fundamentals.
 Also rare is a deep, multi-faceted education, which contains a breadth of learning.

 This is not to say there are no clever people in the modern world though, there certainly are.
 But, remember that high IQ scores do not necessarily make for independent thinkers.

 Independent thinking matters because it differentiates you from the crowd.
-It trains you to think outside of the constrains that modern educations systems, and the onslaught of data here in the age of information impose upon you.
+It trains you to think outside the constraints of the modern educations systems, and the onslaught of data here in the age of information imposed upon you.

 Read widely and deeply, drawing lines between many disciplines and concepts so that the principles that apply to one can benefit you in another.
 For example, engineering principles can be applied to economics and vice versa.
 Independent thinkers approach a high-level of abstract thinking that allows them to draw upon their breadth of learning and reach their own novel solutions and ideas.